Sip n' Serve

 Depending on the home facility rules, each team may bring food and drinks to enjoy at the courts after the match or head out to a restaurant.

-USTA membership is NOT required and matches don’t count for NTRP ratings.
+This is a Non-USTA League and matches won’t count for NTRP ratings.

 Club teams must get permission from their home facility before registering a team.